Grand party marks arrival of Olnick Spanu collection

 The creation of the art space, from construction to installation, was captured by photographer Marco Anelli, whose book, Building Magazzino, will be published in October by Rizzoli.

 Located at 2700 Route 9, Magazzino is open by appointment.
 To reserve a two-hour visit, see magazzino.art/booking.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.